 Here are the AIDS highlights from when it first entered our news in 1981 to now.

-It started in 1981 when the US Center for Disease Control reported the first cases of a rare form of pneumonia and little-seen cancer, Kaposi’s sarcoma.
+It started in 1981 when the US Center for Disease Control reported the first cases of a rare form of pneumonia and little-seen cancer, Kaposi’s sarcoma (cancer.org).
 It was impacting gay men in New York and Los Angeles.
 There were 159 cases reported in the US that year.

 Research lead to Dr. Robert Gallow of the National Institutes of Health and Dr. Luc Montagnier of France’s Pasteur Institute to independently identify the virus that causes AIDS as Human Immunodeficiency Virus (HIV).
 The disease is now being seen in heterosexuals, blood transfusion recipients and drug addicts and female sex partners for men with AIDS.
-Warnings are sent by The Centers for Disease Control to blood banks warning of the potential problem.
+The Centers send warnings for Disease Control to blood banks warning of the potential problem.
 Cases of the disease are reported in 33 countries around the globe.

-While planning the first AIDS fundraiser to benefit Project Los Angeles, the world learns the Rock Hudson is dying of Aids.
+While planning the first AIDS fundraiser to benefit Project Los Angeles, the world learns the Rock Hudson is dying of Aids (History).
 Africa reports a major outbreak of the disease.
-French philosopher, Michel Foucault dies of Aids.
-In total, by the end of 1984, the disease claims 3,665 lives.
+French philosopher Michel Foucault dies of Aids (NewsWeek).
+By the end of 1984, the disease claimed 3,665 lives.

 The first clinical trial of combination antiretroviral therapy begins.

-Author Isaac Asimov and Actor Robert Reed (“The Brady Bunch”) die of AIDS in 1992.
+Author Isaac Asimov and Actor Robert Reed (“The Brady Bunch”) died of AIDS in 1992.